 Oh What a tangled web we weave when first we practice to… over-complicate our lives.

 I actually used this exercise to shut down 2 open credit cards and 2 extra extra bank accounts.
 The ‘Map It Out‘ strategy really did show me something I couldn’t see before.

 Here are the other links in the chain so far;

 The Luxe Strategist, Adventure Rich, Minafi,the FrugalGene, Working Optional, OurFinancialPath, AtypicalLife, EccentricRichUncle, CantankerousLife, RetirementManifesto, DebtstoRiches, Need2Save.
-Also Money Metagame, OurFinancialPath, IDreamofFIRE, CYInnovations, SpillsSpot, Stupid Debt, LifeZemplified, TrailtoFi, HerMoneyMoves, TheLadyinBlack., FullTimeFinance, SmileandConquer, and AbandonedCubicle, FreedomisGroovy, MillenialMoneyDiaries, AJourneytoFI, HaltCatchFire, GoodLifeBetter, and gofi.io.
+Also Money Metagame, OurFinancialPath, IDreamofFIRE, CYInnovations, SpillsSpot, Stupid Debt, LifeZemplified, TrailtoFi, HerMoneyMoves, TheLadyinBlack., FullTimeFinance, AbandonedCubicle, FreedomisGroovy, MillenialMoneyDiaries, AJourneytoFI, HaltCatchFire, GoodLifeBetter, gofi.io, PresentValueFinance, AllAboutBalance, and FinancialMechanic.